Meet the CLL

 On the UWF FWB campus, our CLL registration is held in Building 1 and our courses are held in Buildings 3, 4, and 8.
 You will want to park near one of the latter buildings for both registration and classes.

 Other locations where classes are held do not normally require parking permits, but you may need to park in an area that is designated for "Guest" parking.

-Food and drinks: Neither food nor drinks (except for bottled water) are not permitted in the classrooms.
-For your convenience, the campus now has a new facility called the Campus Café, located in the library building, that offers sandwiches, salads, and a variety of drinks.
+Food and drinks: Food and drinks (except for bottled water) are not permitted in the classrooms.
+For your convenience, the campus now has a new facility in the library building.
+It is called the Campus Café that conviently offers sandwiches, salads, and a variety of drinks.

 Board Meetings: Our Board meets on the second Tuesday of each month.
 The meetings begin at noon and are open to all members.
 Normally, the Board meets in Building #4, but call 850 863-6548 to verify the location.

 Committee Meetings: Committees meet at times specified by the committee chairmen.
 To attend a meeting, or to volunteer to help on a committee, please contact the chairperson of the desired committee.
 See above Board of Directors list for names of various committees.